Off-duty NYPD sergeant allegedly shoots man he found with wife in Long Island home

-SEAFORD, Nassau County (WABC) -- An off-duty NYPD sergeant is suspected of shooting a man he found in his Long Island home with his wife.
+SEAFORD, Long Island (WABC) -- An off-duty NYPD sergeant is accused of shooting a man he found in his Long Island home with his wife.

-Officials say the 34-year-old sergeant told the man to leave his home, but instead, the 29-year-old man went to his car to get a baseball bat.
+Officials said the 34-year-old sergeant told the man to leave his home, but instead, the 29-year-old man went to his car to get a baseball bat.

 The men started fighting outside the house when the man with the bat was shot.